aseemrb/notes/index.md

 ---

 ## What is this?
 A collection of my notes on various subjects.
-Although the primary reason to create this is for me to be able to quickly search for something as a reference, yet I hope it may help others too.
+The primary reason to create this is that I usually find it easier to understand stuff better when I write things down.
+Another reason is that I indexed this collection of notes and made it searchable, so looking for a reference to a result / theorem / concept that I've studied before should ideally become faster.

 ---